 Figure 1 plots the estimated output gaps based on the AR(1) and UC-HP models for US real GDP.
 As discussed in Morley and Piger (2012), these estimates are very different from each other, with the output gap based on the AR(1) model being of small amplitude and positive during NBER-dated recessions, while the output gap based on the UC-HP being of much larger amplitude and negative during NBER-dated recessions.
-It is worth noting that, for these two models at least, output gap estimates are virtually identical whether or not the structural break in 2002Q2 is taken into account.
+It is worth noting that, in the case of these two models at least, output gap estimates for each model are virtually identical whether or not the structural break in 2002Q2 is taken into account.

 It might seem obvious from visual inspection that the UC-HP output gap is preferable, especially given its more intuitive relationship with recessions.
-But, alas, there is an inconvenient reality that the AR(1) model fits the data much better than the UC-HP model by any standard metric used for model comparison, including AIC and SIC, a result that was highlighted in Morley and Piger (2012).4
+But, alas, there is an inconvenient reality that the AR(1) model fits the data much better than the UC-HP